encinaresjericho/encinaresjericho/README.md

 # 💫 About Me</h1>
 <!-- Introduction  -->
-I am a IT undergraduate at **Batangas State University, Lipa City** with a passion for coding, technology, and solving real-world problems through software development.
+I am a IT undergraduate at **Batangas State University** with a passion for coding, technology, and solving real-world problems through software development.

 ### What I'm Doing

-I’m currently working on something cool 🔭
+🔭 I’m currently working on something cool
-<br> I’m looking for someone to collaborate on 👯
+<br> 👯 I’m looking for someone to collaborate on
+<br> 🚀 Honing my coding skills through personal projects
+<br> 🌐 Staying updated with the latest trends in technology

 #### 🌱 Learning

-- Advanced JavaScript and React.js
+- Advanced JavaScript
 - Backend development with Node.js and Express

 #### 🎯 Goals

+- Build a personal portfolio website
 - Contribute to open-source projects
-- Build full-stack web applications

 #### 📫 Contact